Budget cinema lenses are a thing around here at the moment.

 In isolation I like this lens well enough, but as part of a larger kit it falls short.
 The colour is very warm-green, completely at odds with the more neutral 50mm and pretty much every other lens I have.
 A handy one lens option acting as a 50mm in APS-c, it can work alone (although for that role I usually use the Panasonic 35).
 The mount is a little loose and the focus ring quite tight, meaning it is less than ideal for run-n-gun shooting, better rigged with a focus assist.
 C+

 Unlike the lens above, this one is generally well balanced in my kit.
-Lighter focussing and tighter on the mount, it handles like the 25 Hope, is Cool-neutral in colour, renders nicely and is for cinema use effectively tack sharp.
+Lighter focussing and tighter on the mount, it handles like the 25 Hope, renders Cool-neutral colour nicely and is for cinema use effectively tack sharp with a pleasantly old fashioned 3D pop.
 My run of good 50mm options is becoming almost boring, but I will take it.
-This lens also blends well with the Panasonic S-Primes, probably complimenting the cooler 35mm and 85mm’s as well as any other L-mount lens I have.
+This lens also blends well with the Panasonic S-Primes, probably complimenting the cooler 35mm and 85mm’s as well as any other L-mount lens I have, so a threat to the 50mm S-Prime.
 A

-This monster is in the next tier up, but I bought it well and it fills several roles, including a stills macro and portrait lens.
+This monster is from the next tier up, but I bought it well and it fills several roles, including as a stills macro and portrait lens.
 Nothing bad to say here.
 Many comparison reviews call IRIX cine lenses sterile and character-less, but as semi-pro lenses that is not really a negative.
 It matches the 50mm Spectrum and the S-primes well, fits tightly on the mount and has pro grade dampening.
+It is huge though.
 A

 Sirui 24 Night Walker T1.1 (MFT mount $500au)

 I sold this one recently, partly because it was an odd fit in my kit, partly because it fell short of the Hope 25 in important ways, even taking into account the very bright aperture.
-I found it harder to focus, poor in close, “impressionistic” wide open and the focus ring was very light, but it fit tightly on the camera and was generally a nice lens to use.
-B+
+I found it harder to focus accurately, poor in close, “impressionistic” wide open and the focus ring was very light, but it fit tightly on the camera, was light and a nice lens to use.
+B+ to A

 Sirui 50mm Anamorphic T1.8 (L-mount $500au)